shauninman/union-miyoomini-toolchain/README.md

 With Docker installed and running, `make shell` builds the toolchain and drops into a shell inside the container.
 The container's `~/workspace` is bound to `./workspace` by default.
 The `CROSS_COMPILE` and `PATH` env vars have been updated with the toolchain location.

-After building the first time, unless a dependency of the image has changed, `make shell` will skip building and drop into the shell.
+After building the first time, `make shell` will skip building and drop into the shell.

 ## Workflow